While it would be comforting to Donald

 Supreme Court, but that didn’t involve legislative maneuvering.)
 The obloquy (condemning or abusive language, or the state of being subject to such)

-having done nothing could acquire cost many of them their seats—and
+that would topple upon them for having done nothing could acquire cost many of them their seats—and

 perhaps jeopardized their party’s control of both chambers.
 Even “secure” seats

 could be at risk.
-Their own followers could
+Their own followers could acquire difficulty mustering enthusiasm

 for going to the polls.
 Republican incumbents could face an intra-party challenge